 2022 – 3 weeks

 Modern music listening experiences lack the feeling of process.
-The black box present in modern technologies such as mobile phones abstract away what’s going on behind the interface and don’t require any process to interact with it; any song in the world is just one click away, no sonic feedback, no haptic feedback and flat visual feedback.
+The black box present in modern technologies such as mobile phones abstracts away what’s going on behind the interface and don’t require any process to interact with it; any song in the world is just one click away, with no sonic feedback, no haptic feedback, and flat visual feedback.

 We want to explore how a tangible interface in combination with artificial sounds can convey the message of music listening as the sophisticated process it was intended to be.

-What could data enter a device sound like?
+What could data entry on a device sound like?
 What does switching or searching a song on a computing device sound like and how can we bring back the feeling of music playing as an elegant process instead of an act of consumerism?